openambitproject/openambit/README.rst

 to fetch data from supported watches and also to update settings, sport-modes and routes on the watch from local settings files.

+See `Adjusting watch settings and routes without Movescount`_ for details about how to use Openambit without Movescount.

 Modules
 -------